 Some MEDICINES MAY INTERACT with norethindrone/ethinyl estradiol.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Beta-blockers (eg, metoprolol), cyclosporine, theophyllines, or troleandomycin because the risk of their side effects or toxicity may be increased by norethindrone/ethinyl estradiol
+- Cyclosporine, prednisolone, theophylline, tizanidine, or voriconazole because the risk of their side effects may be increased by norethindrone/ethinyl estradiol

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if norethindrone/ethinyl estradiol may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.

 Use norethindrone/ethinyl estradiol as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

 - An extra patient leaflet is available with norethindrone/ethinyl estradiol.
 Talk to your pharmacist if you have questions about this information.